 An in-depth review of spreadsheet design and development.
 Topics include developing and using formulas, functions, charts, database tables and macros.
-Students will develop multiple sheet projects and integrate spreadsheet with other business applications.
+Students will develop multiple sheet projects and integrate spreadsheets with other business applications.
 Upon completion, students will be able to design spreadsheet templates for business applications.
 A notebook computer is required for this course.

-Credits: 3 Prerequisites: MIS 310 Semester Offered: Offered fall and spring semesters.
+Credits: Credits 3 Semester Offered: Semester Offered Offered fall and spring semesters.
+Recommended: Recommended Prerequisites Second year course.